open-rsx/rsb-manual/install-java.rst

 * Oracle Java Platform, Standard Edition 6

-Other combinations may be possible but are currently untested.
+Other Java platform SDKs may be applicable but are currently untested.

 Required Dependencies
 -------------------------